Impetigo (Impetigo Contagiosa)

 There are two forms of impetigo:

 - Non-bullous impetigo: This is the more common form, caused by both staph and strep bacteria.
 This form initially presents as small red papules similar to insect bites.
 These lesions rapidly evolve to small blisters and then to pustules that finally scab over with a characteristic honey-colored crust.
-This entire process takes about one week.
+This entire process usually takes several days.
 These lesions often start around the nose and on the face, but less frequently they may also affect the arms and legs.
 At times, there may be swollen but non-tender lymph nodes (glands) nearby.

 - Bullous impetigo: This form of impetigo is caused only by staph bacteria.
 These bacteria produce a toxin that reduces cell-to-cell stickiness (adhesion) causing separation between the top skin layer (epidermis) and the lower layer (dermis).
 This leads to the formation of a blister.
 (The medical term for blister is bulla.)
 Bullae can appear in various skin areas, especially the buttocks and trunk.
 These blisters are fragile and contain a clear yellow-colored fluid.
 The bullae are delicate and often break and leave red, raw skin with a ragged edge.
 A dark crust will commonly develop during the final stages of development.
 With healing, this crust will resolve.